 ✅ Why is this cannabis so expensive??

 It’s the most expensive cannabis ever to be found in dispensaries, clubs and coffee shops, and there’s no doubt that it may be one of the best in history, but fame and publicity are everything.
 It is also possible that it is somewhat to blame that Forbes magazine spoke of Sherbinski as the Louis Vuitton of cannabis, because his brand and products are included in the luxury sector, and luxury has to be paid for.

 🔥 Gelato seeds and crosses currently available

 The biggest problem with Sherbinski genetics is that it is very difficult to get them in seed form.
-Luckily there are some banks that reproduce it from clones, cross it with other plants, or make feminized and autoflowering versions.
+Luckily there are some banks that reproduce it from clones, cross it with other plants, or make feminized seeds and autoflower seeds versions.

 Among all the Gelato seeds that can be found on the market nowadays, we stick with PEV Bank Seeds’ Gelato Cake, because it reflects very well the distinctive features of the variety.

 What has this strain that makes it so good?…

 Bank: PEV Bank Seeds.